zaun/riscv/docs/README.md

 The repository is organized as follows:

-- **`docs`**: Contains all documentation and resource files useful to the project, including PDFs related to RISCV, TileLink, FPGA, and general project files like this `README.md`.
+- **`docs`**: Contains all documentation and resource files useful to the project, including PDFs related to RISC-V, TileLink, FPGA, and general project files like this `README.md`.
 - **`etc`**: Files used in the project but not directly related to the design itself, such as simulation runner files, C code for programming, etc.
 - **`src`**: Contains all the SystemVerilog files for the project.
 - **`test`**: Contains all testbench files for the project.